JeremyKomarov/reshet-posts-app/README.md

 ## Issues
 - This app was created by "create-react-app" becuase of the requiments of the app,\
   There are more modern ways to start the project by "Vite" or "Next.js".
-- There is no reallty passwords for JSONPlaceholder accounts, so mock passwords been made for each account
+- There is no really passwords for JSONPlaceholder accounts, so mock passwords been made for each account

 ## Accounts for testing
 **Exmaple accounts, this works for all the accounts**: